 About Marietta College

 Ellucian helps education institutions thrive in an open and dynamic world.
 We deliver a broad portfolio of technology solutions, developed in collaboration with a global education community, and provide strategic guidance to help education institutions of all kinds navigate change, achieve greater transparency, and drive efficiencies.
-More than 2,300 institutions in 40 countries around the world look to Ellucian for the ideas and insights that will move education forward, helping people everywhere discover their futures through learning.
+More than 2,400 institutions in 40 countries around the world look to Ellucian for the ideas and insights that will move education forward, helping people everywhere discover their futures through learning.
 Visit Ellucian at www.ellucian.com, follow Ellucian on Twitter (@EllucianInc), and like Ellucian on Facebook (/EllucianInc).

-Trademark information: Ellucian and the Ellucian logo and Colleague are trademarks or registered trademarks of Ellucian, Inc. or its affiliates in the U.S. and other countries.
-Other trade names and trademarks used herein are owned by their respective holders.
+Ellucian® and Banner® are trademarks of Ellucian Company L.P. or its affiliates and are registered in the U.S. and other countries.
+Other names may be trademarks of their respective owners.